aqsaa2/Business_Requirements_AI_Assistant/README.md

 # Business_Requirements_AI_Assistant
 An AI-powered assistant designed to extract text from PDF documents and facilitate dynamic conversations to refine business requirements.
+This project uses Hugging Face's Mixtral model with LangChain for intelligent question generation, follow-up prompts, and the creation of user stories and business scenarios.
+The workflow includes extracting context from uploaded PDFs, generating relevant questions, gathering user inputs, and producing actionable user stories to streamline business analysis and requirements gathering processes.